 I hope by now I have convinced you to seriously consider this challenge!
 I am going to give you a suggested plan, but by all means, use it as a starting point and customize it to fit your tribe’s needs.
 This isn’t about following an agenda but forming a community to support and encourage one another in our faith journey as Christian educators.

-3. Set a regular time to meet that does not interfere with pre-established activities (e.g., the first Friday of the
+Set a regular meeting time that does not interfere with pre-established activities (e.g., the first Friday of the month before school).

-4. Here is a potential first meeting outline to get you started.
+Here is a potential first meeting outline to get you started.
 This is just an example.
-Do what works for you and
+Do what works for you and your tribe.

 a.
 Welcome everyone and open in prayer.

 b.
 Make introductions.
 Introduce the leaders of the tribe and all participants if the group is small.
 Start with an icebreaker.
 Keep the question light.
 For example, “What do you enjoy doing on vacation?”
 This can be done in pairs or quads if the group is large.